Ashcombe Primary School

 Sexual Violence and harassment can occur between two children of any sex.
 They can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.

-Sexual violence and sexual harassment exist on a continuum and may overlap, they can occur online and offline (both physical and verbal) and are never acceptable.
+Sexual violence and sexual harassment exists on a continuum and may overlap, they can occur online and offline (both physical and verbal) and are never acceptable.
 It is important that all children involved are taken seriously and offered appropriate support.

 The law says anyone under the age of 13 can never legally give consent.
 This means that anyone who engages in any sexual activity with a child who is 12 or younger is breaking the law.
 Sexual activity with a child who is under 13 should always result in a child protection referral.